 So you’ve met the person you want to spend the rest of your life with.
 You’re reasonably certain they want to spend the rest of their life with you too.
-Now you just need some inspiration (and courage).
+Now you just need some inspiration (and courage) to propose.
 Here are our favourite marriage proposal ideas:

-2. Romantic dinner.
 If you never cook this is sure to impress.
+Even if you do cook this is sure to impress.
+Everyone likes being cooked for, right?
 Watch those knives – being rushed to the hospital might spoil that special moment.

-3. Include the pets.
-Been seeing some four-footed ring-bearers at wedding ceremonies lately (and consequently going into cuteness-overload), but if you’re both animal lovers what better way to propose than with the help of your fur (or feather, or scaly) kids?
+Been seeing some four-footed ring-bearers at wedding ceremonies lately (and consequently going into cuteness-overload), but if you’re both animal lovers what better way to propose than with the help of your fur (or feather, or scale) kids?
 Hint: don’t hide the ring in food.

-6. While on holiday.
 Great way to cap off a romantic trip.
-Many of our clients are foreigners who are holidaying in Melbourne when they propose.
+Many of our clients are people who are holidaying in Melbourne when they propose.